thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 end
 {%endhighlight%}

 Be careful !
 Make sure you have unique constraint defined !
-At least it will only try once and then stop.
+At least it will only try once and then stop if it isn't.
 In the interest of DRYness we should probably take the re-try wrapper and make it a helper or something.
 That `create` action is looking pretty skinny.
 And `retry_once_on` can be used in all my other
 `create` and `update` actions.

 {%highlight ruby%}
 def retry_once_on(exception)